Regeneron, U.S. health department partner to develop coronavirus treatment

 Regeneron said it would focus on developing infection-fighting proteins known as monoclonal antibodies.

-Moderna Inc (MRNA.O), Gilead Sciences Inc (GILD.O), Johnson & Johnson (JNJ.N) have also announced plans to begin work on a treatment for the outbreak, which has affected over 20,000 people in China.
+Moderna Inc, Gilead Sciences Inc, Johnson & Johnson have also announced plans to begin work on a treatment for the outbreak, which has affected over 20,000 people in China.

 Reporting by Manas Mishra in Bengaluru; Editing by Saumyadeb Chakrabarty and Arun Koyyur